 This course is designed as an introduction to finance.
 Topics include: basic financial analysis; efficient management of the firm's assets; sources of short and long-term financing; introduction to financial theory, including valuation, capital structure, and the timing of financial decisions.
-Co-requisite: AC 112.
+Prerequisite: AC 111.